hShivaram/sentiment-analysis-framework/readme.md

 ## Features

 - 🚀 Fast and accurate sentiment analysis using pre-trained models
-- 🧪 Comprehensive test suite with both unit and integration tests
+- 🧪 Comprehensive test suite with unit, integration, and model validation tests
+- 🔍 DeepChecks integration for model monitoring and validation
 - 🔄 CI/CD pipeline with GitHub Actions
 - 📊 Code coverage reporting
 - 🔍 Detailed logging and error handling